Tuariki Delamere: Te Tawharau

 Shortly before the 1999 election, Delamere joined the small Māori Te Tawharau party, giving it its first representation in Parliament.
 He had previously declined to join the Mauri Pacific party, established by five other former New Zealand First MPs, including three of the Tight Five.
 Shortly prior to the election, Delamere announced that Te Tawharau would support only a Labour Party government on confidence and supply if it won seats in the new Parliament.
 This was at odds with Delamere's unwavering support of the legislative programme of the Shipley Administration.
 In the elections, Delamere contested the new Waiariki electorate — he placed second, with 20.01% of the vote.
 The winner was Mita Ririnui of the Labour Party.
 He was also placed second on the party list of the Mana Māori Movement, which Te Tawharau was affiliated with, but the party did not win any seats.

 Later career

 Private sector career

-Since leaving Parliament, Delamere has established himself as an immigration consultant, founding the company of Tuariki Delamere & Associates.
+After Parliament, Delamere established himself as an immigration consultant, founding the company of Tuariki Delamere & Associates.

+In 2006, a jury found Delamere not guilty of charges brought by the Serious Fraud Office.